panchoarc/spotify-clone-nextjs/README.md

 ## Getting Started

 ### Prerequisites
-    You have to get Node.js Installed on your PC
+    You have to get Node.js installed on your PC
-    You have to get a prior React & Next.js knowlegde
+    You have to get a prior React & Next.js knowledge
 ### Installation

 1. Clone the repo